czyys/dustforceguide/README.md

 Here are relevant settings I recommend using:

 * Display → Overlay → Show Input Display (adjust size and color to your liking) - self-explanatory, works for replays as well.
 * Tools → Editor → Editor Anywhere - allows to enter editor mode at any moment with 'tab' key.
-It’s extremely useful as it allows you to practice levels from wherever you place the player spawn, but more on that later.
-Though in case you decide to try it out now just remember that **completing a level from start to finish while in editor mode makes your run invalidate.** If there’s a flag (or any other icon for that matter) in the top right corner your run won’t validate.
+It’s extremely useful as it allows you to practice levels from wherever you place the player spawn.
+Just remember that **completing a level from start to finish while in editor mode makes your run invalidate.** If there’s a flag (or any other icon for that matter) in the top right corner your run won’t validate.
 Simply exit the level to remove the flag icon.

 - - - -